Red, swollen gums are painful, and you shouldn’t ignore them. They can be a gateway to worse problems like periodontitis and eventually tooth loss.

 Everyone wants to know, “How to get rid of gingivitis fast with braces?”
 The bad news is that there’s no quick and easy solution.
 The good news is that there are some simple steps to deal with gingivitis and braces in the long-run.

-Here are our top four tips for getting rid of swollen gums with braces:
+Here are our top five tips for getting rid of swollen gums with braces:

 Proper dental hygiene at home is the number one way to combat swollen gums.
 This means brushing twice a day, flossing every evening, and rinsing with a mouthwash.
 Special gingivitis toothpaste and mouthwash do exist if you want to ask your dentist about them.